data-community-of-practice/AI-Graph-Obsidian/models/What-is-stable-diffusion-model.md

 # What is Stable Diffusion?
-_An In-Depth Exploration of Text-to-Image AI_
+_An In-Depth Exploration of the Text/Image-to-Image AI model_

 ![stable-diffusion-logo](https://i.imgur.com/CECiLrp.png)